cosc2336-ds-alg/assg00/README.md

 ```

 This function performs a brute force search of all possible numbers that might
 be divisors of the `value`.
-A number is prime if it hs no divisors other than 1
+A number is prime if it has no divisors other than 1
 and the `value`.
 So if any other `divisor` is found, the function can return
 an answer of `false` indicating that the number is not prime.
 But if we check
 all divisors and don't find any, then the answer is `true`, the number is prime.